-SBAB's lending portfolio is mainly secured by properties for housing in the Stockholm area (55%), Only 1% of the underlying collateral derives from economically weak regions in Sweden.
-Details disclosed in table 31.
-The exposure distribution in Sweden is divided as follows:
+SBAB's lending portfolio is mainly secured by properties for housing in the Stockholm area (55%).
+Only 1% of the underlying collaterals are in economically weak regions in Sweden.
+The geographical distribution of the exposures in the lending portfolio is as follows:

-- Greater Stockholm: Stockholm's labour market region according to Statistics Sweden (SCB) (2004); - Greater Gothenburg: Gothenburg's labour market region according to SCB (2004); - The Öresund region: Labour market regions in Malmö and Helsingborg according to SCB (2004); - University and growth regions: Municipalities with universities and municipalities with especially buoyant growth according to analyses by SBAB; - Weak regions1: Municipalities with very weak or negative growth according to analyses by SBAB; and - Other regions1): Municipalities that are not allocated to any other category.
+- Greater Stockholm: Stockholm's labour market region according to Statistics Sweden (SCB) (2004); - Greater Gothenburg: Gothenburg's labour market region according to SCB (2004); - The Öresund region: Labour market regions in Malmö and Helsingborg according to SCB (2004); - University and growth regions: Municipalities with universities and municipalities with especially buoyant growth according to analyses carried out by SBAB; - Weak regions1): Municipalities with very weak or negative growth according to analyses carried out by SBAB; and - Other regions1): Municipalities that are not allocated to any other category.